danielhazel/githelp/README.md

  * t1get install curl

+---
+---
 ### Tips

+---
-1. The Bitbucket api is sometimes case sensitive about your email address __ If you run into trouble with the **pullto** steps that create pull requests/merge pull requests:
+#### The Bitbucket api is sometimes case sensitive about your email address

+If you run into trouble with the **pullto** steps that create pull requests/merge pull requests:
-  + Run **refreshsavedjiracredentials**
+  + Run `refreshsavedjiracredentials`
-  + make sure the email address you provide uses the same cases as the email shown in your <https://git.code.one/account>.
+  + make sure the email address you provide uses the same casing as the email shown in your <https://git.code.one/account>.

+---
-2. Your jira password needs to be the same as your bitbucket password __ If you run into trouble with the **pullto** steps that create pull requests/merge pull requests:
+#### Your jira password needs to be the same as your bitbucket password

+If you run into trouble with the **pullto** steps that create pull requests/merge pull requests:
   + Change your bitbucket password to your jira password or change your jira password to your bitbucket password
-  + Run **refreshsavedjiracredentials**
+  + Run `refreshsavedjiracredentials`